 4.7.
 Super-intelligence (machines surpassing human intelligence)

-But we really need to distinguish “machines surpassing human capabilities in a limited domain” from “machines surpassing human intelligence”.
+Besides that, we really need to distinguish “machines surpassing human capabilities in a limited domain” from “machines surpassing human intelligence”.

 • Deep Blue was able to beat humans in playing chess, but not in playing the game Go;

 • AlphaGo is able to beat humans in playing the game Go, but not in playing chess;